 One of my favorite activities to do with the children is cuddle up with a good book.
 As I interviewed several moms as part of the Mom Style series, I discovered that my family aren’t the only ones that take our book reading seriously.
 During the Christmas holidays, I love swapping out some of our favorites and adding Christmas books to the mix.

-Feel free to explore these affiliate links as you take a look at our Christmas book favorites.
-As always, all opinions are my own.
+Feel free to explore these books as you take a look at our Christmas book favorites.

 So I admit that I thought I wasn’t going to like this story at first because in my mind, a unicorn has nothing to do with Christmas…and it really doesn’t.
 But, the unicorn is a symbolism for a bigger message which you just can’t miss.

 Since the Elf on the Shelf busted onto the toy scene, it has taken over.
 Not only is there the traditional Christmas Elf on the Shelf but now, there is also a The Elf on the Shelf – A Birthday Tradition too.
 The whole point of the Elf on the Shelf is that the mischievous Elf is placed in a different scenario every morning.
 Well, we haven’t figured out a way to sneak it out of our daughter’s room at night since she insists on the Elf never leaving her side.
 I know that she is not supposed to sleep with him but, I am perfectly fine with that.

 I was actually pleasantly surprised to read the Elf on the Shelf story and discover that besides Santa and the elves, baby Jesus and the Christmas story made a cameo.

 It’s the traditional Christmas story in a 3D “pop up” book.
 The kids love seeing the pages come to life.